Feature

 In August 2023, the Department of Energy earmarked $12.5 million to fund engineering studies for Project Bison.
 When completed, the carbon removal and storage project in Wyoming would include the largest direct air capture facility in the world.

 The project, led by CarbonCapture Inc., was considered a leading contender for a future round of federal direct air capture hub prizes.
-And the company, whichhad announced the project in late 2022, had already embarked on an ambitious community engagement program that it hoped could be replicated around Wyoming by other developers.
+And the company, which had announced the project in late 2022, had already embarked on an ambitious community engagement program that it hoped could be replicated around Wyoming by other developers.
 Its storage partner, Frontier Carbon Solutions, had secured the requisite permits for carbon dioxide injection from the state.

 But exactly a year after the announcement of the DOE grant, CarbonCapture announced it was leaving Wyoming behind, and pausing deployment on Project Bison.
 That pivot, CEO Adrian Corless wrote at the time, was primarily due to the company’s struggles obtaining access to clean electricity given “intense competition from data centers.”

 “Additionally, given where the energy storage landscape is, generally you’re still talking about having to be connected to the grid as well,” Loria added.
 “It really came down to whether or not we thought we could have access to the grid in a reasonable timeframe.”
-That connection, she added, needed to be close enough to a viable geological storage site to avoid the buildout of pipelines to transfer carbon dioxide from the energy-sucking DAC facility to the wells.
+That connection, she added, needed to be close enough to a viable geological storage site to avoid the buildout of pipelines to transfer carbon dioxide from the energy-intensive DAC facility to the wells.

 That ultimately wasn’t possible in Wyoming.
 “We couldn’t even get in a queue,” Loria said.
 The company initially believed they’d have access to several hundred megawatts by 2027.
 A further interconnection study changed that timeline to 2030, with the need to build out expensive substations and transmission.